aquisenberry/avrae-docs/README.md

 To submit an alias to the repository, create a new Markdown file following [`template.md`](https://raw.githubusercontent.com/mommothazaz123/avrae-docs/master/template.md) in the relevant folder with a very short description as the filename, and submit a pull request.

 To contribute to the wiki, [fork it and make a pull request.](https://github.com/mommothazaz123/avrae-docs-wiki)

+***Admin Note***: Might want to use this space to index all the aliases/snippets found in the subdirs?